-- The SEND Team: Director of SEN or SENCo
+The SEND Team: Director of SEND or SENCo

 We ask you to remember that our staff spend most of their time in sessions with students so may not be immediately available at the time of your call or email.
 You should expect a reply within 24 – 48 hours.

 2. How will teaching be adapted to meet the needs of my child?

 Teachers at St Marylebone are skilled at adapting their teaching to meet the diverse range of pupils’ needs.
 Lessons are planned to allow all students access to the curriculum.
 Differentiation is skilled; this is something we expect to see in all lessons.
 The majority of lessons are set according to ability; some are taught as mixed ability.
 Additional adults in the classroom are used resourcefully and effectively to help groups and individual students make progress and develop independent learning skills.